-The PCC exerts parliamentary control over the implementation of the PCA, acts as an open forum for debating all aspects of relations between the EU and Ukraine and issues of mutual interest and has in recent years provided an important impetus for successful democratic and market reforms in Ukraine and for its closer integration with the EU.
+The PAC exerts parliamentary control over the implementation of the Association Agreement and acts as an open forum for debating all aspects of relations between the EU and Ukraine and issues of mutual interest.
+Its aim is to provide the impetus needed for successful democratic and market reforms in Ukraine and for its closer integration with the EU.
 It may adopt recommendations to the EU-Ukraine Association Council.